BAYSIDE PROJECTS

 5 - Is Licensed or Approved to Operate

 It is properly licensed, chartered, or approved to provide education beyond the secondary level under the laws and regulations of the state(s) or territories in which it operates.
 There is a common misunderstanding between the "licensing" and "accreditation" of institutions.
 Each state has an appointed regulatory agency to oversee all private post-secondary institutions.
 Licensing by the state is a requirement to operate; accreditation is not.
-Institutions can not start the accreditation process unless are properly licensed.
+Institutions can not start the accreditation process unless they are properly licensed.
 Institutions must apply and obtain the approval permit (license) to operate at a state level for each campus, branch, instructional center, or auxiliary classroom.

 6 - Has Been Operating for at Least Two Years